 Tip: If you are looking for a certain word or phrase on a web page that has a lot of words on it, hold the Control Key (Ctrl) down on your keyboard, and while it is pressed down, press the F key.

-The address bar shows the address of the web site you are visiting (The http:// bit).
+The address bar shows the web site address you are visiting (The http(s):// bit).

-In IE8 if you type in a web site address in the search bar it will automatically show you sites you have already visited, the searches you have already done, and your favourites.
+In IE8, if you type in a web site address in the search bar, it automatically show you sites you have already visited, the searches you have already done, and your favourites.

 This is useful when you can't quite remember the exact web address of a site you visited earlier.
 You can also delete any of the suggestions listed by highlighting and left clicking the Red X that appears.

-Tip: When you use the Search Bar in the top right hand corner of the browser, the suggestions feature will 'suggest' search words and phrases to you in a drop down box.
+Tip: When you use the Search Bar in the top right hand corner of the browser, the suggestions feature 'suggests' search words and phrases to you in a drop down box.

-This is a handy IE8 update feature when you can't quite think of the word or phrase you want to search (happens to me all the time!):
+This is handy when you can't quite think of the word or phrase you want to search (happens to me all the time!).

 Internet Explorer 8 also comes with Automatic Crash Recovery (ACR).

-This means if the web browser crashes for some reason, it will attempt to recover all your open tabs when it restarts - a long awaited Internet Explorer fix.
+This means if the web browser crashes for some reason, it attempts to recover all your open tabs when it restarts - a long awaited Internet Explorer fix.

-IE8 has a lot of new features to make your life easier.
+IE8 includes a lot of new features to make your life easier.
 Additional feature information is found on the Microsoft Accessibility Tutorials (Opens New Window) page.

 Lots of new Internet Explorer Software features comes with lots more things to setup properly.

-The next part of the tutorial series will take a closer look at how to setup some of the more popular features of the web browser.
-Part 3 can be found on the Internet Explorer updates page.
+The next part of the tutorial series takes a closer look at how to setup some of the more popular features of the web browser.

 Click below to see contributions from other visitors to this page...